AndreaFan123/javascript-note/README.md

 # Learning Note

-Notes that I review some of important topics from javascript.info.
+Here are some of the important topics regardling JavaScript.

-I will list out more resouses if any,
+I will add more resources if any.

 ## 資源